demo14 of Im2mesh package

 plotMeshes( vert, ele, tnum )

 Awesome!
-Please refer to demo13 about how to evaluate mesh quality.
+Please refer to demo13 for how to evaluate mesh quality.

 Mesh seed

 It's possible to add mesh seed to the polygonal boundary before mesh generation.
-Please refer to demo16 about how to add mesh seeds.
+Please refer to demo16 for how to add mesh seeds.

-Seeds are defined as markers that you place along the edges of a region to specify the target mesh density in that region.
+Seeds are defined as markers that you place along the edges of a region.
+We can use seeds to specify target mesh density in a region.

 Multi-part geometry